Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Panthers stats and trends

-- The Panthers have been favored by 4 points or more two times this season and have covered the spread in all of them.
+- Carolina has played four games, with three wins against the spread.

+- This season, the Panthers have won against the spread in each of their two games as a favorite of 4 points or more.

-- Carolina's games this year have gone over the total in one out of four opportunities (25%).
+- Carolina's games this year have hit the over on one of four set point totals (25%).

-- In games that Carolina picks up over 354.3 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Carolina amasses over 354.3 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Panthers have turned the ball over two more times (4 total) than the Eagles have forced a turnover (2) this season.
+- The Panthers have turned the ball over four times this season, two more turnovers than the Eagles have forced (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Eagles.